 Posted Jul 17, 2010

 Let's back up.
 Eminem has always had strong musical talents.
 His lyrics are witty and suggest cognitive strengths with verbal expression and comprehension.
-His word play is sophisticated and humorous suggesting high levels of creative intelligence.
-The strong beats of his songs are due to strong industry partnerships (i.e. rap staple Dr. Dre), which point to equally strong social intelligence.
+His wordplay is sophisticated and humorous suggesting high levels of creative intelligence.
+The strong beats of his songs are in part due to strong industry partnerships (i.e., rap staple Dr. Dre), which point to equally strong social intelligence.
 All of these abilities round-out a generally elite musical presence.

 And yet his musical career has fluctuated.
-His recent hiatus and the underwhelming "Relapse" proved head-scratching, especially in light of "Recovery's" boomeranging success.
+His recent hiatus and the underwhelming "Relapse" proved head-scratching, especially in light of "Recovery's" success.
 His musical talents have never wavered.
 He's always been the same, musically speaking.
 So, what's with the fluctuation?
-I believe the underlying explanatory factor is something within him that actually does fluctuate—his mental health.
+I believe the underlying explanation is something within him that actually does fluctuate—his mental health.

 The Mental Health Yo-Yo

 Eminem has long battled internal demons.
-Raised as an only child by an impoverished mother, within a broken household (paternal abandonment), his early life was one big tumultuous experience.
-Nomadic home life, the successful suicide of a close Uncle and failing grades propelled Eminem toward becoming a disconnected, embittered high school drop-out.
+Raised as an only child by an impoverished mother, within a broken household (paternal abandonment), his early life was a tumultuous experience.
+Nomadic home life, the suicide of a close uncle and failing grades propelled Eminem toward becoming a disconnected, embittered high school drop-out.

 His life is a narrative of chaos continued.
-And the maladaptive mental processes fostered by his experiences and personality traits have been reflected in his music.
+And the maladaptive mental processes fostered by his experiences and personality traits may be reflected in his music.

-A prime example are the patterned misogyny and homophobia exhibited in his lyrics.
-I know what you're thinking - what rap song doesn't exhibit such qualities?
+A prime example is the patterned misogyny and homophobia exhibited in his lyrics.
+I know what you're thinking: What rap song doesn't exhibit such qualities?
 It's become almost a pre-requisite for rap songs.
-As a counter-point I would simply suggest that communal complicity doesn't make something healthy and, furthermore, Eminem's relationship to these unhealthy processes seems more personal than most.
+As a counter-point, I would simply suggest that communal complicity doesn't make something healthy and, furthermore, Eminem's relationship to these unhealthy processes seems more personal than most.
 One senses that Eminem is not "performing" as much as he's "getting it out."

-And, the examples of misogyny and homophobia are really best discussed and understood in the context of mental health and illness - and should not be confused as issues pertaining to freedom of speech, personal opinion or political stance.
-Eminem, as far as I know, never suffered significant and negative experiences with homosexuals (i.e. assault).
-So, what he's doing is channeling a ton of effort in order to exude intense vitriol toward a group of minorities with whom he's never really engaged.
-This sort of action is the result of disintegrated parts of self and immature defenses.
-Meaning, what explains all the effort and emotion that Eminem pours into his unprovoked attack on people who have done nothing to him are issues he has with himself.
-Unresolved sexual feelings and discomfort with his sense of self are things that continue to operate below his awareness as he denies and displaces.
+Eminem, as far as I know, has not suffered negative or traumatic experiences, such as assault, by anyone in the queer community.
+So, what he's doing is channeling a ton of effort in order to exude intense vitriol toward a group with whom he's never really engaged.
+I'd speculate that this sort of action may be the result of disintegrated parts of self and immature defenses.
+Meaning, what explains the effort and emotion that Eminem pours into his unprovoked attacks on people who have done nothing to him are partly born from problems he has with himself.
+Unresolved sexual feelings and discomfort with his sense of self may continue to operate below his awareness as he denies and displaces.